SimpleLuke/100-days-of-code/README.md

 **Thoughts**: I want to do more projects working with backend and database to get more familiar with all the things I can do.

+### Day 30:  September 2, 2022

+**Today's Progress**: MERN Project in progress.
+I finished connecting the ReactJS frontend to backend and database today.

+**Thoughts**: I am going to learn how to add upload files/photos function to the backend tomorrow.